-I once saw Jamie Oliver show a couple boys how to prepare a rainbow salad with a homemade dressing on an episode of Jamie Oliver’s Food Revolution.
-I searched online for quite a while to see if I could find the recipe.
+Salads can be beautiful works of art.
+They are a great way to show how beautiful vegetables can be.
+I can’t think of a better example of this then a rainbow salad.
+I once saw chef and healthy eating advocate Jamie Oliver show a couple boys how to prepare a rainbow salad with a homemade dressing on an episode of Jamie Oliver’s Food Revolution.
+I searched around for quite a while to see if I could find this recipe.
 I finally came upon a video of another Jamie Oliver show – Jamie’s 30 Minute Meals.
 He prepares a rainbow salad in this show.
-I can’t guarantee that it is exactly the same recipe, but I imagine it’s pretty similar if not the same.
 Here is the recipe taken from his 30 Minute Meals show:

 - 5 or 6 sprigs of tarragon (leaves removed) (mint or basil are another option)